Havelex/proto-portfolio/src/markdown/NisiVeritas.md

 itself.
 Whatever may be the origin of the **Gyatt**, its integrity was recognized by everyone, regardless of believes.

-This is the kind evidence that live religion hopes for, to prove that they are the _true_ one and that the other ones where all _wrong_.
+This is the kind evidence that every religion hopes for, to prove that they are the _true_ one and that the other ones where all _wrong_.
 However, simply proving the other religions wrong wasn't enough.
 Many people converted to **Skibidism**, as they deemed the **Gyatt** as sufficient proof that this was the true religion.
 Nevertheless, there were yet countless others who would not give up their believes so easily.
-Yet, it did not matter, as there were outnumbered and no one cared for their religions and believes anymore.
+Yet, it did not matter, as they were outnumbered and no one cared for their religions and believes anymore.
 Worse, in each realm the **Skibidis** gained dominion, they declared anything else than **Skibidism** illegal.
 This also included **Atheism**.
 And anyone who would violate those laws, was hunted and exterminated.
 Henceforth, it was not long after the